Davix4u/Jenlins-cicd/SUSBMISSION.md

-# SRE — Deploy a Python Application on AWS 1-Tier Architecture
+# Jenkins — Deploy a Java Application on AWS 1-Tier Architecture

 # Project Overview

 ## Introduction

-This project demonstrates the deployment of a production-grade python web application using AWS's architecture.
+This project demonstrates the deployment of a production-grade java web application using AWS's architecture.
 The implementation follows cloud-native best practices, ensuring high availability, scalability, and security across all application tiers.